Fiserv/Commerce-Hub/docs/Resources/Guides/BYOID.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to support Order Identifiers and the documents related to the features will be released soon.

-Order Identifiers allow a merchant to use their existing `merchantTransactionID` or `merchantOrderID` to submit secondary transactions; refund, [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md), incremental auth, re-auth, or inquiry, instead of using the Commerce Hub generated `transactionID` or `orderID`.
+Order Identifiers, known as Bring Your Own ID (BYOID), allow a merchant to use their existing `merchantTransactionID` or `merchantOrderID` to submit secondary transactions; refund, [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md), incremental auth, re-auth, or inquiry, instead of using the Commerce Hub generated `transactionID` or `orderID`.

 <!--
 type: tab